summary

 AI Summary

-This bill requires animal shelters (defined under existing California law) to collect and record detailed information about the animals they handle, including the number of animals taken in by category (dogs, cats, other), the source of intake (such as stray animals, owner surrenders, or transfers from other shelters), and the outcomes for these animals (like return to owner, adoption, transfer to another organization, euthanasia, death in care, or dead upon arrival).
-Animal shelters with websites must post this information online and keep it publicly accessible for at least five years, updating it at least quarterly.
-For shelters without websites, they must make this information available upon request for the same five-year period.
-The bill encourages shelters to provide this data in a downloadable spreadsheet format like CSV or TSV that can be easily used with common spreadsheet software.
-If the Commission on State Mandates determines that implementing this bill creates additional costs for local agencies, the state will reimburse those agencies according to existing statutory procedures.
-This legislation aims to increase transparency about animal shelter operations and provide the public with more comprehensive information about animal intake and outcomes.
+This bill requires animal shelters (defined as public or private animal control agencies, societies for the prevention of cruelty to animals shelters, and humane society shelters) to collect and record detailed information about the animals they handle, including the number of animals taken in (categorized by dogs, cats, and other animals), the source of intake (such as strays, owner surrenders, or transfers), and the outcomes for these animals (like adoptions, returns to owners, transfers, euthanasia, deaths in care, or dead upon arrival).
+These shelters must update this information at least quarterly and make it publicly accessible: those with websites must post the data online for at least five years, while those without websites must make the information available upon request for the same period.
+The bill encourages rescue groups to voluntarily comply with these reporting requirements and suggests that the data be shared in a downloadable spreadsheet format.
+The legislation stems from a recognition of the important role animal shelters play in addressing pet overpopulation and promoting animal welfare, and aims to provide transparency that can help evaluate and improve animal care policies.
+If the state determines that implementing these requirements creates additional costs for local agencies, the state will provide reimbursement according to existing government procedures.

 Committee Categories